BioAIgroup/BioAIgroup.github.io/_pages/vacancies.md

 # Open positions

-We are always looking for enthusiastic PhD students to join the group, please send me an [email](mailto:kevin.bryson@glasgow.ac.uk). <br />
+We are always looking for enthusiastic PhD students to join the group. <br />
-State briefly why you are interested in joining the group and attach a CV.
+Please send me an [email](mailto:kevin.bryson@glasgow.ac.uk) stating briefly why you are interested in joining the group and attach a CV.

 Unfortunately we do not currently have any paid research positions available in the group.